Sign in to view your journeys, link your Nectar card and more

 To be eligible for ADR, you'll need to have bought your TransPennine Express Advance ticket at tpexpress.co.uk or via the TPExpress app.

 You can opt in to ADR in two simple steps:

 1. Create an account at delayrepay.tpexpress.co.uk

 2. Opt in to Automated Delay Repay emails

-Our system will then identify when your train is 30 minutes late or more and create a claim on your behalf.
+Our system will then identify when your train is 30 minutes late or more (15 minutes late or more from February 2nd 2020) and create a claim on your behalf.